- Selecting the functional

 Custom SLDAE

-The W-SLDA Toolkit allows for creating custom SLDAE-like functionals.
-For more info see Custom SLDAE functional.
+The W-SLDA Toolkit allows the creation of custom SLDAE-like functionals.
+For more info, see Custom SLDAE functional.

 Regularization scheme of pairing field